linode/docs/docs/guides/applications/big-data/jupyter-docker-workflows/index.md

       └── Motorized-Foot-Scooter-Trips-2020.csv
     ```

-0. Stop the container using the command syntax:
+1. Stop the container using the following command syntax:

     ```command{title="Local Machine Terminal"}
     docker stop <Container-ID>
     ```

-1. Now restart it using the command syntax:
+1. Now restart the container using this command syntax:

     ```command{title="Local Machine Terminal"}
     docker start <Container-ID>
     ```

-2. Reopen the JupyterLab UI in a web browser.

     You can see that the data (`Motorized-Foot-Scooter-Trips-2020.csv`) persisted, and the file structure remains the same in the container.
 However, this volume only exists as long as the container exists, as anonymous volumes are container-specific.
 Anonymous volumes are best suited for temporary files in containers.
 Outsourcing to host machine storage yields better container performance and efficiency.
 It can also be used to avoid specific files being overwritten by other mounted external storage.
 However, this could be improved for persisting data across containers to the host machine via named volumes.

-3. When done, stop the container again and remove it using the following command syntax:
+1. When done, close the browser, stop the container again, and remove it using the following command syntax:

     ```command{title=Local Machine Terminal"}
     docker rm <Container-ID>
     ```

-4. Locate the volume name:
+1. Locate the anonymous volume name:

     ```command{title=Local Machine Terminal"}
     docker volume ls
     ```

-5. Remove the volume using the following command syntax:
+1. Remove the anonymous volume using the following command syntax:

     ```command{title=Local Machine Terminal"}
     docker volume rm <Volume-Name>